slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On jealousy and envy

 <!--
-+ naval@x -- The only people worth envying are the ones incapable of envy.

 - A inveja mata-nos.
 O sucesso dá-nos vida!
 - Humans hate the most successful humans as it makes their little egos feel inferior.
 -->